Clémence Royer: Feminism and La Fronde

 Royer attended the first International Congress on Woman's Rights in 1878 but did not speak.
-For the Congress in 1889 she was asked by Maria Deraismes, to chair the historical section.
-In her address she argued that the immediate introduction of women's suffrage was likely to lead to an increase in the power of the church and that the first priority should be to establish secular education for women.
-Similar elitist views were held by many French feminists at the time who feared a return to the monarchy with its strong links to the conservative Roman Catholic Church.
+For the Congress in 1889 she was asked by Maria Deraismes to chair the historical section.
+In her address, she argued that the immediate introduction of women's suffrage was likely to lead to an increase in the power of the church and that the first priority should be to establish secular education for women.
+Similar elitist views were held by many French feminists at the time, who feared a return to the monarchy with its strong links to the conservative Roman Catholic Church.

 When in 1897, Marguerite Durand launched the feminist newspaper La Fronde, Royer became a regular correspondent, writing articles on scientific and social themes.
-In the same year her colleagues working on the newspaper organised a banquet in her honour and invited a number of eminent scientists.
+In the same year, her colleagues at the newspaper organised a banquet in her honour and invited a number of eminent scientists.

 Her book La Constitution du Monde on cosmology and the structure of matter was published in 1900.
-In it she criticized scientists for their over specialization and questioned accepted scientific theories.
-The book was not well received by the scientific community and a particularly uncomplimentary review in the journal Science suggested that her ideas "... show at every point a lamentable lack of scientific training and spirit."
-In the same year that her book was published she was awarded the Légion d'honneur.
+In it, she criticized scientists for their over specialization and questioned accepted scientific theories.
+The book was not well received by the scientific community and a particularly uncomplimentary review in the journal Science suggested that her ideas "show at every point a lamentable lack of scientific training and spirit."
+In the same year that her book was published, she was awarded the Légion d'honneur.

 Royer died in 1902 at the Maison Galignani in Neuilly-sur-Seine.
 Her son, René, died of liver failure 6 months later in Indochina.